 Specific matching rules apply if you offer a SIMPLE or safe harbor 401(k).
 These plans simplify compliance by exempting you from annual IRS nondiscrimination testing, but they come with stricter guidelines.

 For instance, employers offering traditional 401(k)s can match employee contributions and add nonelective funds some years or every year.
-With SIMPLE and safe harbor plans, you must choose to match employee contributions or give nonelective funds yearly.
+With SIMPLE and safe harbor plans, you can do one or the other, not both.
+So you must decide whether to match employee contributions or allocate nonelective funds each year.

 The IRS provides this guidance when matching contributions with safe harbor and SIMPLE 401(k) plans:

-• Safe harbor 401(k) plans: You agree to fully match contributions dollar-for-dollar on the first 3% of pay and 50% on the next 2%.
+- Safe harbor 401(k) plans: You agree to fully match contributions dollar-for-dollar up to 3% of pay and 50% on the next 2%.
+Or give a nonelective contribution worth 3% of compensation.

 Types of 401(k) vesting schedules

 Vesting schedules determine when employees gain full ownership of their matching contributions.
-So, if they leave your business, your vesting schedule decides how much (if any) funds they own from your contributions.
+So, if they leave your business, your vesting schedule determines how much (if any) of the funds they own from your contributions.
 Pairing a fair vesting schedule with a solid corporate culture can make your team feel valued while also rewarding loyalty.

 Consider the following 401(k) vesting schedules: